Nominations for the 2019 Scottish Rural Awards are now open, with businesses across Scotland's countryside encouraged to get involved.

 Richard Bath, Editor of Scottish Field, said: 'Showing our readers the joys of the Scottish countryside is one of the main aims of Scottish Field, so our partnership with the awards is a perfect fit.
 More than ever before, Scotland’s rural communities are displaying a remarkable amount of energy, innovation and imagination as they diversify existing businesses and create new and exciting opportunities from scratch.
 As a magazine, Scottish Field is constantly writing about the rural entrepreneurs who are bringing wealth and jobs to the countryside, so it’s exciting for us to be able to honour the men and women who are doing so much to make the economy of rural Scotland a true success story.’

 Jamie Stewart of the Scottish Countryside Alliance said: 'Land-based businesses contribute over £2billion to the Scottish economy.
 Despite the multiple challenges they face, they are hugely valuable brand ambassadors for Scotland, and many provide vital support to their local communities.
 These awards give Scotland a chance to recognise the resilience, innovation and contribution that rurally-based people and businesses make to its success.'

-Finalists will be announced at the beginning of December 2017, with winners revealed at the Scottish Rural Awards ceremony and gala dinner, which will take place at Dynamic Earth in Edinburgh on Thursday 22nd March 2018.
+Finalists will be announced at the beginning of December 2018, with winners revealed at the Scottish Rural Awards ceremony and gala dinner, which will take place in March 2019.

-For more information and photographs please contact Mikaela MacKinnon on 0131 551 7919 or email email@example.com
+For more information please contact Leona Clark on 0131 551 7936 or email email@example.com